TheLazySquid/Gimloader/docs/buildTools.md

 ### `gl init`

-This initializes a blank GL.config.js file in the root of your project.
-This file is used to configure the build tools.
-See the [Configuration](#configuration) section for more information.
+This initializes new project with the neccesary setup.
+You can select from several plugins to start with.
+This should be run from within the directory you want to create the project in.

 ### `gl build`